tuur29/fuzzyclock/shared/README.md

 2. Register the new Class in the `create()` function of `FuzzyTextGenerator.kt` (line 7)
 3. Replace the English text in the file you created.
 4. Edit the minute mark when the hour changes to the next one (around line 15)

+Once finished you can test your translation by copying the "generate" function to this [Kotlin Playground](https://pl.kotl.in/v0T4WBNvk) or by using the [`TestGenerator`](https://github.com/tuur29/fuzzyclock/blob/master/shared/src/main/java/net/tuurlievens/fuzzyclock/text/TestGenerator.kt) class.

 ### 2. Translating the app itself